Remote Microphone Systems

 A transmitter and receiver that sends the speaker’s voice directly to the child’s hearing device (hearing aids or cochlear implants)

-Each child has what is called a listening bubble.
-This phrase refers to the area around a child where they can clearly hear and understand speech.
+Each child has a “listening bubble.”
+This is the space around them where they can clearly hear and understand speech.

 Benefits for Children

-Improved Speech Understanding: Helps children hear the speaker more clearly, even in challenging listening environments.
+Improved Speech Understanding: Helps children hear the speaker clearly, even in noisy or busy environments.

 Better Learning Outcomes: Enhanced access to spoken instruction supports academic performance and language development.

-Increased Confidence: Children are more likely to participate and engage when they can follow conversations and instructions easily.
+Increased Confidence: Children can participate and engage more when they understand instructions and conversations.

-Support for Social Interaction: Easier communication helps children connect with peers, teachers, and family members.
+Support for Social Interaction: Clearer communication helps children connect with teachers, classmates, and family members.

 Compatible Technology